PromaChow/HotelRecommendationSystem/README.md

 ![Supervised Training Architecture](img/sup_training.png)

-For the entire process, we reserved 10% of the data for validation processes, furthermore of that remaining 90%, 20% went for testing the model and 80% for training the model.
+For the entire process, we reserved 20% of the data for testing the model and 80% for training the model.
 We also computed different algorithms to see which one fitted the best our data.

 The supervised training models that we explored and hypertunned are the following: